 In our modern world, chia seeds are a beneficial food for those trying to lose weight and stay in shape.
 Try our Raspberry Chia Pots, and you may never need to eat again (just kidding, but they’ll undoubtedly tide you over ‘til lunchtime and beyond).

 Protein shakes are an easy way to consume more protein and reduce your appetite simultaneously.
-Some people opt to use a high protein smoothie for weight loss reasons, but before going for an entirely liquid-based diet (which isn’t really sustainable in the long run), try lowering your daily carb intake first.
+Some people opt to use a high-protein smoothie for weight loss reasons, but before going for an entirely liquid-based diet (which isn’t sustainable in the long run), try lowering your daily carb intake first.

 Try our Protein Smoothie for brekkie, then fill up with one of our low carb, high fat recipes for lunch and dinner.
 You’ll notice the difference, and your appetite won’t creep back!

 Dr Brukner is the founder of Defeat Diabetes and was the former chief medical officer of the Australia Men’s Cricket Team and team manager of the Australian athletics team at the Sydney Olympics in 2000.
-He knows a lot about the importance of eating a good breakfast and its effect on your performance throughout the day.
+He knows a lot about the importance of eating a good breakfast and its effect on your daily performance.

 Whether you’re an athlete or not, everyone’s a winner when they replace a sugar-laden brekkie with a low carb option that won’t spike your blood sugar levels.
-Try a bowl of Dr Brukner’s Muesli to give your day a good start.
+For the very best egg-free low carb breakfast, we recommend a bowl of Dr Brukner’s Muesli to get your day off to a – a-hem – cracking start.

-*Fun fact: When Cathy Freeman won the 400m gold, Dr Brukner was there holding her gold medal after the race.
+*Fun fact: When Cathy Freeman won the 400m gold, Dr Brukner held her gold medal after the race.
 We’ll never be certain, but perhaps Cathy started the day with a bowl of Dr Brukner’s Muesli! *